Academia.edu

 Academia.edu is a commercial platform for sharing academic research that is uploaded and distributed by researchers from around the world.
 All academic articles are free to read by visitors, however uploading and downloading articles is restricted to registered users, with additional features accessible only as a paid subscription.

 Since the launch of the site in 2008, the number of users has grown rapidly, reaching about 10 million daily visits in early 2022.
-By 2024, Academia.edu has over 270 million registered users, with over 55 million papers currently available on the platform.
+By 2026, Academia.edu has over 300 million registered users, with over 55 million papers currently available on the platform.

 In 2022, the company entered the scientific publishing sector, launching a dozen scientific, open access journals, and publishing under the name of Academia.edu Journals.

 History

 Academia.edu was founded by Richard Price in 2008.

 On its filings with the Securities and Exchange Commission, the company uses the legal name Academia Inc. The site was registered in the .edu top-level domain in 1999 when that domain was not limited to educational institutions.

+Academia.edu supports the open science or open access movements and, in particular, instant distribution of research.
+Accordingly, the company publicly stated its opposition to the proposed (since withdrawn) 2011 U.S. Research Works Act, which would have prevented open-access mandates in the U.S.

 In 2013, Elsevier sent thousands of takedown notices to Academia.edu, claiming copyright infringement for Elsevier-published content that was posted on Academia.edu.
-Following widespread complaint of these takedown notices, Elsevier retracted their request, and academics were allowed to continue to post their publications.
+Following widespread complaint of these takedown notices by researchers, Elsevier retracted their request, and academics were allowed to continue to post their publications.

 Competitors

-Critics mention several alternatives for free access publications for people who want to make their work freely available.
-Many universities and educational consortia have their own institutional repositories, including the Big Ten Academic Alliance.
-Zenodo (funded by The OpenAIRE Consortium) and Humanities Commons both work to keep humanities scholarship online without monetizing it.

 Academia.edu's competitors include ResearchGate, Google Scholar and Mendeley.
-In 2016 Academia.edu reportedly had more registered users than ResearchGate (about 34 million versus 11 million) and higher web traffic, but ResearchGate had substantially more active usage by researchers.
+In 2016, Academia.edu reportedly had more registered users than ResearchGate (about 34 million versus 11 million) and higher web traffic, but ResearchGate had substantially more active usage by researchers.
 In 2020, the traffic ranks had reversed, with ResearchGate ranked in the top 150–200 websites globally according to Alexa Internet, whereas Academia.edu was positioned in the 200–300 range.
 Unpaywall, which collects data about open access versions of academic publications and provides easy access to them, is also considered a competitor to Academia.edu.

 Publishing

-As of 2025, Academia.edu Journals has launched 12 open-access journals that publish articles in various scientific fields, including medicine.
+As of August 2026, Academia.edu Journals has launched 21 active open-access journals that publish articles in various scientific fields, including medicine.
 As a gold open-access publisher, all articles are freely available.

-All journals waived article processing charges for authors during the first year that a journal was launched, and continue to waive these fees for authors who come from eligible countries or can prove difficulty with paying due to lack of funding.
+All journals waived article processing charges for authors during the year in which the journal was launched, and continue to waive these fees for authors who come from eligible countries or can prove difficulty with paying due to lack of funding.

 Currently, the following journals are published: